Umm-Al-Qura calendar

 What Happened During Rajab?

 Several significant events occurred during the sacred month of Rajab.
-During this month, Prophet Muhammad’s (PBUH) parents got married and the Prophet (PBUH) was conceived.
+During this month, Prophet Muhammad’s (PBUH) parents got married, and the Prophet (PBUH) was conceived.

 Acts of Worship in Rajab